 Why Is My Dog Scared of Fireworks?

 The noise of a firework is very unnatural.
 It is very loud, and it comes without any warning.
-A dog’s hearing is much more sensitive than our own, so they are startled even more than we are.
+A dog’s hearing is much more sensitive than our own, so they startle much easier than we do.
 If your dog is nervous generally, fireworks could be terrifying for your pet.

 What Are the Symptoms of Dog Firework Anxiety?